ZaGrayWolf/Types_of_Convolutions/Octave_Convolution/Readme.md

-# Octave Convolution: An Educational Overview
+# Octave Convolution: An Overview

 ## Table of Contents
 1. [Introduction](#introduction)